 If you need help evaluating your options, you can set up an appointment to meet with one of our social workers, wherever is most convenient for you.
 It could even be over the phone or through video chat.

 When you attend your first meeting with one of our social workers, they will start the session by trying to get to know you a little better.
 They’ll learn about your story, your values, and what is important to you in life.
 They’ll also ask you about the future you hope your child will have.
-From there, they’ll help you explore your pregnancy options – including parenting, abortion, foster care, and adoption – walking you through each one, step-by-step.
+From there, they’ll help you explore your pregnancy options – including parenting, birth termination, foster care, and adoption – walking you through each one, step-by-step.
 You will never be pressured in any way to choose adoption, and instead will be presented with accurate and unbiased information.

 If you choose to go forward with adoption, then our social workers will you formulate an adoption plan.
 The adoption plan will include a detailed outline of your preferences and wishes for you and your child’s future.